mikehn/auto-route-creator/README.md

 [![NPM version][npm-image]][npm-url]

-Auto route creator enables you to bring up a mock server simulating real looking data in minutes, you only supply a template of the data and Auto Route Creator will generate thousands of random data entries based on the given template. in addition Auto Route Creator is fully customizable and enables adding interceptors, route actions and more
+Auto route creator enables you to bring up a mock server simulating real looking data in minutes, you only supply a template of the data and Auto Route Creator will generate thousands of random data entries based on the given template. in addition Auto Route Creator is fully customizable and enables adding interceptors, route actions, using Open API document for running mock server and more

 ## Installation